teamcoaches/Handbook/README.md

 **Diego - it is my fault** - [@diealvarado](https://twitter.com/diealvarado)

-Diego is the Product Owner, Sales guys and everything where there is a postion stablished.
+Diego is the Product Owner, Sales guys, Operations and everything where there is no position setablished.

 **Jesse - Development guru**